iD01t/iD01t-iSpeedupOS-MacOS/README.md

 Install guide:

-- Put iSpeedup folder on your desktop
+- Put iSpeedupOS folder on your desktop

 - Install all the APPS in the INSTALLATION folder manually